Social care staff coping with fatigue and exhaustion

 At various points since coronavirus hit our shores, our incredible staff have been operating on adrenaline.
 Coronavirus has been a constantly developing situation and we have done our best to be responsive to the latest information and guidance so our staff and the people we support are kept as safe as possible.
 Our staff, the people we support and their families have all been amazing.
 But it is perfectly natural for staff to experience a range of emotional and physical responses, and as they rarely put themselves first, I wanted this blog to serve as a reminder of the support available.
 The blog is tackling an issue that lots of our staff are experiencing:

 The NHS’ Every Mind Matters has some really great resources including tips on how to get a good night’s sleep.

 The NHS also has a great bedtime meditation video

 Healthline has a useful section on treating and preventing mental exhaustion

-FitzRoy, like lots of employers, has an Employee Assistance Programme available for all our staff, but they also have lots of useful free resources including the following fact sheets:
+FitzRoy, like lots of employers, has an Employee Assistance Programme available for all our staff.
+HSF Assist offers a GP and virtual doctor, counselling, and legal support.

 Please take the time out to look after yourselves, and stay safe and healthy.
 If you are struggling at any time, please don’t be afraid to ask for help, we are all in this together and need to look out for each other.